guitarrapc/githubactions-lab/README.md

 * Azure Pipeline not support cancel redundant build
 * Jenkins not support cancel redundant build, you need cancel it from parallel job.

-## set environment variables for next step
+## Set environment variables for next step

 GitHub Actions need to create or update Environment File, it's similar to CircleCI.